NetApp/trident/docs/dag/kubernetes/integrating_trident.rst

 If a container was deployed such that it required the specific imported PVC, it would remain in a pending state until the PVC/PV pair are bound via the volume import process.
 After the PVC/PV pair are bound, the container should come up, provided there are no other issues.

-For information, please see the :ref:`documentation <Volume Import>`.
+For information, please see the :ref:`documentation <Importing a Volume>`.

 Deploying OpenShift services using Trident